Health Information Technology (HI)

 - More Information about Health Information Technology

-The Health Information Technology major prepares students to identify and use a variety of informational resources and technologies to effectively perform entry-level skills in health information positions.
-The major provides basic training in human sciences, computers, health information content and management, quality improvement, coding and reimbursement, and legal aspects of health information.
-Students are eligible to sit for a Registered Health Information Technician (RHIT) exam that is offered through the American Health Information Management Association (AHIMA).
+The Health Information Technology major prepares students to identify and use a variety of informational resources and technologies to effectively perform entry level skills in health information positions.
+The major provides basic training in human sciences, computers, health information content and management, quality improvement, coding and reimbursement, data analysis, compliance and legal aspects of health information.
+Students are eligible to sit for a Registered Health Information Technician (RHIT) exam that is offered through the American Health Information Management Association (AHIMA) as managed by The Commission on Certification for Health Informatics and Information Management (CCHIIM).
 Students who pass the RHIT exam distinguish themselves from non-credentialed individuals and improve their employment prospects.

 Recommended High School Subjects

 Required: English/communications.
-Biology with lab, anatomy and physiology, mathematics, keyboarding and some computer experience are beneficial.
+Biology with lab, anatomy and physiology, medical terminology, mathematics, keyboarding and some computer experience are beneficial.

 Students are expected to remediate English, reading and math deficiencies by the end of the first semester.